kdmayer/NYC-Taxi-Trip-Analysis/README.md

 When trying to improve our model performance, we decided to reduce the number of input features and deleted the feature variable PULocationID.
 This resulted in an even worse performance.

 ![ANN_2](https://github.com/kdmayer/TaxiTripAnalysis/blob/master/ANN_Results_2.png)
-Fig. 15: Adjusted ANN model performance, part 1.
+Fig. 14: Adjusted ANN model performance, part 1.

 Lastly, we decided to use only trip_length as a predictor for our travel time estimate.
 As before, our ANN was not able to derive meaningful patterns, resulting in poor testing performance that indicated that we should use other models, e.g. SVM, or even simpler, non-black-box approaches, such as a simple regression analysis.

 ![ANN_3](https://github.com/kdmayer/TaxiTripAnalysis/blob/master/ANN_Results_3.png)
-Fig. 16: Adjusted ANN model performance, part 2.
+Fig. 15: Adjusted ANN model performance, part 2.

 # Chapter 4: Conclusion